 The California Conservation Corps’ Forestry Corps began operation in July 2019.
 The Forestry Corps uses specially trained crews of Corpsmembers to remove overgrown and dead vegetation posing a fire risk.

-The Forestry Corps is made up of three CCC crews based at the Inland Empire, Solano, and Tahoe Centers.
 The Forestry Corps was created by Assembly Bill 2126 (2018) to develop and implement forest health projects in state responsibility areas or high hazard fire zones.

 Forestry Corpsmembers reduce the risk of wildfire by removing hazardous fire fuels, plant trees and seedlings, collect cones and seeds, fell hazard and dying trees, receive arborist training and certifications.